 - Be prepared to work during odd hours

-Earn the qualification to become cabin crew
+Earn the qualifications to become a cabin crew

 Having the right qualifications and training is extremely important for cabin crew.
 It can help you to learn the varied aspects of the job from industry experts, improve your communication skills and confidence levels to face the interview.
 The best program for aspiring cabin crew is the Airline Cabin Crew course certified by the International Air Transport Association (IATA).
 The International Air Transport Association (IATA) is the trade association for the world’s airlines, representing around 290 airlines.
 A certification from IATA is considered to be the gold standard in the aviation industry and can considerably increase your chances of getting hired by the top airline companies.